cpxx9/odin-EtchASketch/README.md

 For extra credit

-    have the squares change to a randon r,g,b value color
+    have the squares change to a randon r,g,b value color each time they are activated